Researchers from minority ethnic communities and the UK Parliament

 An event called 'BAME Researchers and the UK Parliament' was planned for Thursday 12th March 2020.
 Attendees were planning to share their lived experiences of engaging with Parliament, contribute ideas to strengthen Parliament's work with researchers from minority ethnic communities, celebrate the impact of researchers from minority ethnic communities and explore how to engage with Parliament as a researcher.
 The event included a networking session, sponsored by Emerald Publishing.

-This event has been indefinitely postponed due to the COVID-19 outbreak.
-The online discussion groups held in Autumn 2020 took a substantive part of the event online, to ensure that the event postponement does not delay or prevent attendees in sharing their experiences and ideas.
+We were not able to deliver this face to face event due to the COVID-19 outbreak.
+The online discussion groups held in Autumn 2020 took a substantive part of the event online, to ensure that this did not delay or prevent attendees in sharing their experiences and ideas.

 Why are we undertaking these activities?